HISTORY

 The Swiss Association (SVTC) resigned from the IFATCC in 2012 because it was merged to a new association named SVTF.
 In the same year the IFATCC Secretary, Mr. Krayer, resigned.

-Prof. Giuseppe Rosace (Italy) was elected new Secretary of IFATCC in 2013 during the IFATCC Congress in Budapest (Hungary) chaired by Prof. Andràs Vig as President.
+Prof. Giuseppe Rosace (Italy) was elected the new Secretary of IFATCC in 2013 during the IFATCC Congress in Budapest (Hungary), which was chaired by Prof. Andràs Vig as President.

-Dr. Francois Litty (France) resigned after 18 years work as the IFATCC Treasurer in 2016.
+Dr Francois Litty (France) resigned after 18 years of work as the IFATCC Treasurer in 2016.
 During the 24th Federation Congress (Pardubice, CK, 2016), Prof. Michael Rauch (Germany) was elected as the new IFATCC Treasurer.

-During the Presidency of Dr. Jan Marek (Czech Republic) in 2017, the IFATCC statute was updated with the contemporary transfer of the headquarters from Basel (CH) to Milan (IT).
+During Dr Jan Marek’s (Czech Republic) presidency in 2017, the IFATCC statute was updated with the contemporary transfer of the headquarters from Basel (CH) to Milan (IT).

 error: Content is protected !!